LucRSquared/pyagnps/README.md

 python -c "from osgeo import gdal"
 ```

-## 1. Installating GDAL for Linux/MacOS
+## 1. Installing GDAL for Linux/MacOS

 If you're using Linux/macOS, you need to install the system GDAL libraries before installing the GDAL Python bindings